djc/rustls/OLDCHANGES.md

     takes a struct containing its arguments, so new data can be passed to these functions without further breaking changes.
-  - Signature schemes offered by the client are now filtered to those compatible with the client-offered ciphersuites.
-Prior to this change it was likely that server key type switching would not work for clients that offer signature schemes mismatched with their ciphersuites.
+  - Signature schemes offered by the client are now filtered to those compatible with the client-offered cipher suites.
+Prior to this change it was likely that server key type switching would not work for clients that offer signature schemes mismatched with their cipher suites.
   - Add manual with goal-oriented documentation, and rationale for design decisions.
   - *Breaking API change*: `AlwaysResolvesClientCert::new` is now fallible,